Frequently Asked Questions

 How can I find out if a course I completed at another community college or college will be accepted at the transfer institution of my choice?
 You can go to www.assist.org to find out this information.
 Articulation agreements for community colleges and colleges are listed on this web site.

 What is an educational plan?
 This is a semester-by-semester plan that will list all the courses you need to complete in order to reach your intended educational goal.
 An educational plan is a valuable planning tool that will help you understand what you must do to meet graduation, transfer, or certificate requirements.
 The plan is created by a counselor with your input.
 The plan will be accessible to you online, on your MyGav account, on myDegreeWorks.
+All new students will be required to have an educational plan to keep priority registration status.
+All students who register for GUID 210 and GUID 6 will complete an educational plan during course enrollment.

 How do I get a plan?
 Schedule a counseling appointment for an educational plan.
 Make sure that you bring to your counseling appointment transcripts from schools you have attended, including high school transcripts.
 The counselor will ask you questions regarding your career and educational goals.
 The plan will be accessible to you, on the web, via your Self-Service Banner-My Gav account on myDegreeWorks.